r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

     Versions 16.0.0 ported some changes from LLVM 19-to-be.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 21 and cmake, currently 3.29.6.
-    OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.1.
+    OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.5.
 - Package INLA is installed -- requires a binary install on Macs.

 Packages with non-default installs:

 sf: --configure-args='--with-data-copy --with-proj-data=/opt/R/arm64/share/proj'

-Several BioC packages have needed patching, currently EBImage Rdisop SparseArray mzR
+Several BioC packages have needed patching, currently EBImage Rdisop mzR

 Options used for 'R CMD check':